insanum/gcalcli/docs/README.md

                            the 'quick' and 'add' commands; if not specified the calendar's default reminder settings are used

-   --title <title>         event details used by the 'add' command --where <location>      - the duration is specified in minutes --when <datetime>       - make sure to quote strings with spaces --duration <#>          - datetime examples see 'agenda' below --descr <description>
+  --title <title>          event details used by the 'add' command --where <location>       - the duration is specified in minutes --when <datetime>        - make sure to quote strings with spaces --duration <#>           - datetime examples see 'agenda' below --description <descr>
+  --[no]prompt             Whether we should prompt for any missing pieces of
+                           data when doing an add.
+(Default = True)

+  --[no]refresh            Force a refresh of cached data (Default = False)

+  --[no]cache              Use cached data (Default = True)

+  --[no]verbose            Output data on each event when importing from an ics
+                           file

  Commands: